percevalw/metanno/docs/components/index.md

 # Building Blocks of Metanno

-This page provides an overview of the base components available in `metanno`.
+This page provides an overview of the base components available in Metanno.

 <!-- --8<-- [start:components] -->